ribtoks/code-jamming/_posts/2017-11-22-ultimate-combobox-in-qml.md

 The very first problem with this approach is `z-index` management.
 You have to make sure that owner of your custom `ComboBox` is on top of everything possible so I set `z: 100500` every time I instantiated my object.
 But what if you have several instances which can overlap?
 Correct, you have to assign `z-index` dynamically every time..

 The other problem with this way is the focus management in QML apps which I personally find quite clumsy and raw (but of course it could be just my lack of skill).
-Simple enough, you want to click outside to close the dropdown and .. usually that&#8217;s just not possible without hacks.
-I&#8217;ve done horrible things to workaround this.
-I used to put huge `MouseArea` elements everywhere to emit `closeComboBoxes()` signal when it get&#8217;s clicked and all the `ComboBox` in the area were subscribed to that signal.
+Simple enough, you want to click outside to close the dropdown and .. usually that's just not possible without hacks.
+I've done horrible things to workaround this.
+I used to put huge `MouseArea` elements everywhere to emit `closeComboBoxes()` signal when it get's clicked and all the `ComboBox` in the area were subscribed to that signal.

 So is there anything better?

 <!--more-->

 But finally, I managed to get a satisfying solution.
 What I did is that I created 2 controls `ComboBoxHeader` and `ComboBoxDropdown`.
 The first one was the control I used to put in the QML here and there where I needed the <ComboBox> functionality.
-It&#8217;s code is pretty simple (file _ComboBoxHeader.qml_):
+It's code is pretty simple (file _ComboBoxHeader.qml_):

 <pre><code class="language-clike">Item {
     id: comboBox